Five days in San Diego: a sightseeing itinerary

 Tourists photographing elephants at San Diego Zoo

 Apart from a handful of lazy nocturnal types, the critters at San Diego Zoo are at their most active in the mornings.
 You’ll find them out stretching their legs (or wings) and looking for breakfast at the start of the day, making this a great way to encounter the thousands of animals here, including polar bears, hippos, gorillas and tigers.
-Heck, if you want to get there really early, you can even book a zoo sleepover experience!
+Heck, if you want to get there really early, you could even book yourself a zoo sleepover experience!
+The zoo occupies around one-twelfth of Balboa Park’s epic 1,200 acres so, obviously, there’s a lot more to do here.
+Let’s go!

-Mosey over to the broad El Prado boulevard, with its eye-popping architecture and many museums.
+Mosey over to the broad El Prado boulevard, with its eye-popping architecture and many fine museums.
 Grab lunch at The Prado or Panama 66 (set in the sculpture garden at the San Diego Museum of Art, no less), before stepping inside the museum itself, where works by Spanish masters Velázquez, Murillo and Zurbarán are among the many highlights.
-Afterwards, make time to chill in the Japanese Friendship Garden or catch a free show at the ornate Spreckels Organ Pavilion.
+Afterwards, make time for zen in the Japanese Friendship Garden or catch a free show at the ornate Spreckels Organ Pavilion.

-Read our guide to Balboa Park here, and get up to 50% off entry to dozens of San Diego tours, activities and attractions with a Go City San Diego pass.
+Read our full guide to Balboa Park here, and get up to 50% off entry to stacks of San Diego tours, activities and attractions with Go City’s San Diego pass.

 Family on the beach in front of Hotel del Coronado

-Take the ferry across to Coronado and grab some selfies at the Hotel del Coronado (aka ‘The Del’).
+Hop the old-school ferry across the bay to Coronado and grab some essential San Diego selfies out front of the Hotel del Coronado (aka ‘The Del’) with distinctive (and highly Instagrammable) turrets that are said to have inspired L. Frank Baum’s vision of the Emeral City in his Oz books.
 Former guests of this San Diego icon include Marilyn Monroe, Brad Pitt and Madonna, so you’re in good company!
 The fine golden sands and awesome views of Point Loma make the beach here ideal for whiling away the morning (or longer).
 Be sure to dip your toes in the calm, warm waters.

-Head back to The Del for sunset s’mores on the beach, or take the ferry back over to Embarcadero, making time for a visit to the epic USS Midway Museum before dinner in one of the neighborhood’s hottest restaurants: Nobu or Joe’s Crab Shack for the win.
+Head back to The Del for sunset s’mores on the beach, or take the ferry back to Embarcadero, making time for a visit to the historic USS Midway Museum before dinner in one of the neighborhood’s hottest restaurants: Nobu or The Fish Market for the win.

 Day 3: The Gaslamp Quarter